hsukenooi/ebay-sniper/README.md

 - `SECRET_KEY`: Generate a random secret key for JWT token signing (e.g., use `openssl rand -hex 32`)
 - `EBAY_ENV`: Use `sandbox` for testing, `production` for live auctions
 - `DATABASE_URL`: Defaults to SQLite.
 For Railway deployment, this is automatically set by Railway's PostgreSQL service
-- `EBAY_OAUTH_TOKEN`: **User OAuth token** (not Application token).
+- `EBAY_OAUTH_TOKEN`: **User OAuth token** (required for placing bids).
 This is required because the system needs to place bids on your behalf, which requires user authorization.
 Obtain this through eBay's OAuth authorization code flow.
-The token must be refreshed periodically (typically expires after 18 months for user tokens).
+User access tokens expire after 2 hours, but you get a refresh token that can be used to get new access tokens for up to 18 months.
+- `EBAY_OAUTH_APP_TOKEN`: **Application OAuth token** (optional, recommended).
+Use this for reading auction details via the Browse API.
+Application tokens also expire after 2 hours but can be refreshed automatically without user interaction.
+If not set, the system will use the User token for both reading and bidding (which may expire more frequently).

 ### 4. Initialize Database